We are not currently accepting applications for this type of loan. We apologise for the inconvenience.

 These housing communities have been promoted by the state government, in particular in NSW, under State Environmental Planning Policy Number 5 (Sepp 5) zoning.

 These properties are specifically designed for the needs of pensioners or older couples and often include features such as ramps, low maintenance gardens, excellent public transport and nearby medical facilities.

 Some assisted living complexes also contain additional services such as meal deliveries and community activities.

 The complexes are restricted such that only people who have a disability or who are over the age of 50 or 55 may live in the unit or house.

 There’s been concern that in some NSW complexes this isn’t legally binding so they’re often leased out to normal tenants.

 Why are the banks so conservative?

-As a result most lenders will not lend for them at all, and other will restrict the amount you can borrow so that their risk is reduced.
+As a result, most lenders won’t lend for them at all while others will restrict the amount you can borrow so that their risk is reduced.

 Do you need help from an expert?